iclr-blogposts/2025/_posts/2025-04-28-calibration.md

 We can get the empirical probability of a sample falling into $$B_5$$ , by assessing how many out of all $$9$$ samples fall into $$B_5$$, see $$\mathbf{(\;1\;)}$$.
 We then get the average accuracy for $$B_5$$, see $$\mathbf{(\;2\;)}$$ and lastly the average estimated probability for $$B_5$$, see $$\mathbf{(\;3\;)}$$.
 Repeat this for all bins and in our small example of $$9$$ samples we end up with an ECE of $$0.10445$$.
 A perfectly calibrated model would have an ECE of 0.

 #### Expected Calibration Error Drawbacks
 The images of binning above provide a visual guide of how ECE could result in very different values if we used more bins or perhaps binned the same number of items instead of using equal bin widths.
-Such and more drawbacks of ECE have been highlighted by several works early on <d-cite key="kumar2018trainable, nixon2019measuring, gupta2020calibration, zhang2020mix, roelofs2022mitigating, vaicenavicius2019evaluating, widmann2019calibration"></d-cite>.
+Such and more drawbacks of ECE have been highlighted by several works early on <d-cite key="kumar2018trainable, nixon2019measuring, gupta2020calibration, zhang2020mix, roelofs2022mitigating, vaicenavicius2019evaluating, widmann2019calibration, futami2024informationtheoretic"></d-cite>.
 However, despite the known weaknesses ECE is still widely used to evaluate confidence calibration in ML <d-cite key="xiong2023can, yuan2024does, collins2023human, si2023prompting, mukhoti2023deep, gao2024spuq"></d-cite>.
 This motivated this blogpost, with the idea to highlight the most frequently mentioned drawbacks of ECE visually and to provide a simple clarification on the development of different notions of calibration.

 ## Most frequently mentioned Drawbacks of ECE

 ### Pathologies - Low ECE ≠ high accuracy
 A model which minimises ECE, does not necessarily have a high accuracy <d-cite key="kumar2018trainable, kull2019beyond, si2022re"></d-cite>.
-For instance, if a model always predicts the majority class with that class's average prevalence as the probabiliy, it will have an ECE of 0.
+For instance, if a model always predicts the majority class with that class's average prevalence as the probability, it will have an ECE of 0.
 This is visualised in the image above, where we have a dataset with 10 samples, 7 of those are cat, 2 dog and only one is a toad.
 Now if the model always predicts cat with on average 0.7 confidence it would have an ECE of 0.
 There are more of such pathologies <d-cite key="nixon2019measuring"></d-cite>.
 To not only rely on ECE, some researchers use additional measures such as the Brier score or LogLoss alongside ECE <d-cite key="kumar2018trainable, kull2019beyond"></d-cite>.